Sarmate.net Sarmate.net

 Which tools are available?

-11 tools: get_account_info, list_files, read_file, search_files, get_compile_log, write_file, create_file, rename_file, list_history, restore_version, compile.
+14 tools: Drive — get_account_info, list_files, search_files, read_file, read_pdf, write_file, create_file, rename_file, list_history, restore_version ; LaTeX — compile, get_compile_log ; HTML mathpad — convert_latex_to_mathpad, get_mathpad_html_spec.
 Full details in the technical documentation.

 See full documentation